jo-cvent/CottageWitch/README.md

 ## Description

-CottageWitch is a project that aims to...
+CottageWitch is a project that aims to provide a relaxing and simple game where a witch flies over lilypads to earn points.

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/CottageWitch.git`
+1. Clone the repository: `git clone https://github.com/jo-cvent/CottageWitch.git`
 2. Install the dependencies: `npm install`
 3. Make sure you have React Native and its dependencies set up in your development environment.
 4. Install the required libraries: `npm install @shopify/react-native-skia react-native-gesture-handler react-native-reanimated react-navigation`